mojozizo/Q-Hack_ByteMe_Backend/README.md

 # ByteMe - Startup Analysis Platform

-ByteMe is a comprehensive startup analysis platform that serves as an alternative to ACE.
+ByteMe is a comprehensive startup analysis platform that was developed as a solution for ACE Alternative during the Q-Hack 2025 Hackathon.
 The platform extracts structured data from pitch decks and websites, evaluates startups through cross-referencing information with public sources, and provides valuation metrics for investment decisions.

 ## Problem Statement